 Now that you’ve written down your goals, one of two things will most likely end up happening.
 You’ll either become overconfident or underconfident in your investment approach.

 In Jonathan Burton’s book, Investment Titans, he gives an example of overconfidence that I think makes this point.
 He says that if you ask a group of people if they feel like they’re better than average at getting along with others, about 90 percent of them will say they are.
 He then uses the same approach in asking people if they’re better than average drivers.
-In most cases, nearly everyone will say they’re better than average–which can’t be true if you consider our society.
-This leads to believe that many of us are overconfident when it comes to things–including investing.
+In most cases, nearly everyone will say they’re better than average–which cant be true if you consider our society.
+This leads to many of us being overconfident when it comes to things–including investing.

 On the flip side, you can become underconfident with investing.
 Typically this happens when you’ve had a bad experience with investing (more on this below) or set unrealistic expectations for yourself that you can never meet.
 For example, there’s no way the average person can know everything possible about investing or about a specific company.